unisi-tech/unisi/README.md

 ```

 ### Programming ###
-Automatic functionality means that only confiration have to be defined and for all paramaters UNISI has defaults, and it can be redefined in config.py file.
+Automatic functionality means that only configuration has to be defined and for all paramaters UNISI has defaults that can be redefined in config.py file.
-UNISI is a universal data protocol and compact yet highly efficient framework specifically designed for serving and proccessing data descibed in UNISI format.
-The library includes the web version of Unisi, providing developers with a comprehensive set of tools and resources for web application development.
+UNISI is a universal data protocol and compact yet highly efficient framework designed for serving and proccessing data in UNISI format.
+The library includes the web version of Unisi and a comprehensive set of tools and resources for web application development.
 Supports Python 3.10+.

 ### High level - Screen ###
 The program directory has to contain a screens folder which contains all screens which Unisi has to show.